aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/01-hybrid-networking/04-set-up-site-to-site-vpn/04-set-up-site-to-site-vpn-on-prem.md

 {{< toc >}}

-## 1. Download VPN Configuration File
+## 1. Download VPN configuration file

 First, download a configuration file containing the details of the site-to-site VPN connection: